alinz07/Budget-Tracker-PWA/README.md

 ## **Things I learned**

 -   I spent a lot of time reading the module's indexedDb walkthrough and better understand the query language and network manipulation in Dev Tools.
+-   I also practiced patience with this app because I couldn't get the back end to work.
+It turns out I omitted the "I" in MONGODB_URI for the mongodb atlas key when connecting my data from heroku to atlas.
+A great lesson in going over every single step, chronologically, when setting up the remote server connection and reading heroku logs --tail.

 <br/>

 ## **What makes this project stand out?**

+-   This app is very useful to end users because of it's offline functionality that leverages the browser's indexedDb api and a remote server hosted on MongoDB Atlas

 <br/>